elisio-ricardo/desafio-Uber-sendEmail-AWS-Hexagonal/README.md

 SparkPost - Developer Hub
 Amazon SES - Simple Send Documentation
 All listed services are free to try and are pretty painless to sign up for, so please register your own test accounts on each.

+Update application.properties puting your AWS Credentials

+aws.region=us-east-1
+aws.accessKeyId=1111111
+aws.secretKey=111111
+Usage
+Start the application with Maven
+The API will be accessible at http://localhost:8080 API Endpoints
+The API provides the following endpoints:

+GET EMAIL

+POST /api/email/send - Send a e-mail from your sender to the destination BODY

+{
+  "to": "liveskipperdev@gmail.com",
+  "subject": "teste",
+  "body": "teste"
+}